michaelmccrae/site/README.md

 # Portfolio Site

-This site is forked from [Lee Robinson](https://github.com/leerob/site)
+This is Michael McCrae's portfolio site.
+It is forked from [Lee Robinson](https://github.com/leerob/site)

+Stack is the following:

 - **Framework**: [Next.js](https://nextjs.org/)
 - **Deployment**: [Vercel](https://vercel.com)